Unleash/unleash-client-python/docs/usage.rst

     client.destroy()

 If the client is already initialized, calling ``initialize_client()`` again will raise a warning.
-This is not recommended client usage as it results in unneccessary calls to the Unleash server.
+This is not recommended client usage as it results in unnecessary calls to the Unleash server.

 Checking if a feature is enabled
 #######################################